tongjixianing/AdminUserPostWebAppApplication/README.md

 # How to run

-* Checkout the project from gitHub in Intellij
+* Checkout the project from gitHub in Intellij:
+    - New -> project from version control
+    - Use the git repo url -> https://github.com/tongjixianing/AdminUserPostWebAppApplication.git

 * Locate the main class - AdminUserPostWebAppApplication and Right click Run 'AdminUserPostWebAppApplication'